dscout/fragmenter/README.md

   ]
 }
 ```

 As images uploads are a common use-case for fragmented uploading an
-ImageValidator is included, but not one of the default validators.
-You can
+ImageValidator is included, but as one of the defaults.
+You can control which
-control with validators are used by overriding the `validators` method within
+validators are used by overriding the `validators` method within the
-the controller:
+controller:

 ```ruby
 class AvatarUploader < ApplicationController